kevin-44/WAX_ExpressTrade_Integration/README.md

 }
 ```

-Generate a URL and ask the user to authenticate (this will request access for the `identity` scope):
+Generate a URL and ask the user to authenticate (this will request access to the `identity` scope):

 ```
 <?php